25 Best things to do in Milan (2025) – Guide to Milano

 Piazza Mercanti is a historic square near the cathedral that was once the commercial and governmental centre of the city.

-If you want to soak up the medieval atmosphere and admire the beautiful buildings, you should definitely come here.
-It’s a little hidden, but that’s the charm of it.
+If you want to soak up the medieval atmosphere and admire the beautiful buildings, definitely come here.
+It’s a bit hidden, but that’s the charm of it.

 Piazza Mercanti Milan

 The Last Supper mural by Leonardo da Vinci from 15. century is one of the greatest works of art in the world.
-It is located on the left side of the Church of Santa Maria delle Grazie.
+It is located to the left of the Church of Santa Maria delle Grazie.

 The Last Supper of Leonardo da Vinci